Tax & Accountancy Services

 In general, your business is required a VAT registration number when it reaches an annual revenue of 4.8 billion IDR (Approx. 360,000 USD).

-As well as different VAT identification number rates, some business services issue are subject to 0% VAT, which as of 1st April 2019 includes:
+As well as different VAT identification number rates, some business services are subject to activate 0% VAT, which as of 1st April 2019 includes:

 Services connected to movable goods, utilised outside of the Customs Area that comprise:

-Services connected to return immovable goods located outside of the Customs Area in the form of consultation services for construction.
+Services connected to the return of immovable goods located outside of the Customs Area in the form of consultation services for construction.

-Other services where the output is utilised outside of the Customs Area and utilisation are based on a request from an overseas business recipient.
+Other services where the output is utilised outside of the Customs Area, and utilisation is based on a request from an overseas business recipient.
 These services comprise:

 If your company is considered as Pengusaha Kena Pajak (PKP) you must report your VAT invoice related to taxable turnover business activity monthly.